farismalaeb/AutomationMindMap/README.md

 ## What is this?

+**Update 3 May 2026**: Added a dashboard summary for all the runbooks in an Automation account, still basic, but will add more later on

 Azure Automation MindMap connects to your Azure tenant using your own credentials (MSAL / Azure Entra ID) and renders your **Automation Account** as a live interactive graph — no service principal, no stored secrets.

 It helps Systems Engineers and Automation Architects answer questions like: